35 Metaphors for Smart to Highlight Intelligence

 • Example Sentence:

-• “Once we understood his vision, we saw how he was like a puzzle piece in our project.”
+• “Once we understood his vision, we saw how he was a puzzle piece in our project.”

 29. A blank canvas